shanekrusen/bescoth-norichach/_articles/sedati.md

 ---
-title: "Îuos Sedati // Festival of Sedatos"
+title: "Īuos Sedati // Festival of Sedatos"
-short_title: "Îuos Sedati"
+short_title: "Īuos Sedati"
 category: Holidays
 layout: default
 ---

-The importance of developing unique religious traditions in a fledgling reconstructed tribal practice has already been explored in depth by others within the community, and a religious tradition so fractionally attested as that of Continental Celtic Polytheism is no stranger to innovation.\[1] It is on these grounds that a new Norican holiday tradtition will here be founded, beginning with a celebration of *Sedatos*, here called *Îuos Sedati* (*Ειουος Σεδατι*).
+The importance of developing unique religious traditions in a fledgling reconstructed tribal practice has already been explored in depth by others within the community, and a religious tradition so fractionally attested as that of Continental Celtic Polytheism is no stranger to innovation.\[1] It is on these grounds that a new Norican holiday tradtition will here be founded, beginning with a celebration of *Sedatos*, here called *Īuos Sedati* (*Ειουος Σεδατι*).

 In terms on cultural and religious reconstruction/revival, comparative cultural analysis is an invaluable asset.\[2] As has already been discussed in this series\[3], *Sedatos* in associated with Vulcan in *interpretatio Romana*, and is then, by association, also connected with Hephaestos.
 Because of this association, a fundamental starting point for constructing a holiday tradition in honor of *Sedatos* is the Greco-Roman festivals of Vulcanalia and Chalceia.